-- ✓ Provide a Gas Safety Record - ✓ Provide Energy Performance Certificate or proof of exemption - Give the tenant a copy of How to Rent: The checklist for renting in England where the tenant is occupying the property under an AST - Ensure smoke alarms have been fitted on every floor.
+- Provide a Gas Safety Record - Provide Energy Performance Certificate or proof of exemption - Provide a valid Electric Installation Condition Report together with confirmation of remedy for any identified defects - Give the tenant a copy of How to Rent: The checklist for renting in England where the tenant is occupying the property under an AST - Ensure smoke alarms have been fitted on every floor.
 They have been checked and are in working order at the outset of the tenancy - Provide confirmation that carbon monoxide alarms are fitted in every room with a solid fuel burning source.
-They have been checked and are in working order at the outset of the tenancy - Provide confirmation that the deposit has been protected if already paid where the tenancy is an AST
+They have been checked and are in working order at the outset of the tenancy

-- Confirmation that the prescribed information for the deposit scheme has been provided where the tenancy is an AST - Ensure that any closing utility accounts have been settled and new accounts set up in the name of the tenant - Ensure your tenant has set up a standing order to make future rent payments - Ensure a check in has taken place giving the tenant an opportunity to review the inventory and any specific points
+- Provide confirmation that the deposit has been protected if already paid where the tenancy is an AST - Confirmation that the prescribed information for the deposit scheme has been provided where the tenancy is an AST - Ensure that any closing utility accounts have been settled and new accounts set up in the name of the tenant - Ensure your tenant has set up a standing order to make future rent payments - Ensure a check in has taken place giving the tenant an opportunity to review the inventory and any specific points together with an opportunity to check that the smoke alarms are in working order on that day.